- testosterone undecanoate

 History of liver tumours

-Hypersensitivity to the active substance or to any of the excipients (see section 4.4).
+Hypersensitivity to the active substance or to any of the excipients listed in section 6.1 (see section 4.4).

 Testosterone level should be monitored at baseline and at regular intervals during treatment.
 Clinicians should adjust the dosage individually to ensure maintenance of eugonadal testosterone levels.